 By adding some extra fun to their travel experience and accommodating their request, I was able to ensure their trip was a great success for all parties involved.

-After that the success of this visit, we decided to pay them a reciprocal visit to their country in Africa, to continue developing the relationships and the business.
+After the success of this visit, we decided to pay them a reciprocal visit to their country in Africa, to continue developing the relationships and the business.

 These experiences have all taught me valuable lessons, so I hope you found them useful.
 And I hope you’ll pass on your own stories as well.